jdijt/software-testing---PT_MA2_1/Lab2/final/Derangements-testreport.md

 ## Statistics Test

 We have added a test to check the statistics over a small domain.
-We took a list of length $n$ and counted all possible permutations that have the property of `noMatchingIndices`.
+We took a list of length 4 and counted all possible permutations that have the property of `noMatchingIndices`.
 The result was `9` and we tested this with the following command:

 ```
 testStatistics